octobercms/docs/2.x/setup/installation.md

 1. PostgreSQL 9.6
 1. SQLite 3.8.8

+If you are using an older version of MySQL or MariaDB, you may need to [configure the index lengths](../database/structure#index-lengths-using-mysql-mariadb) to support the `utf8mb4` character set.

 Some OS distributions may require you manually install some of the necessary PHP extensions.
 When using Ubuntu, the following command can be run to install all required extensions:

 ```bash
 sudo apt-get update &&